Sony expects an even better year for PlayStation 5 first-party games

 If Sony is going to increase revenue from its first-party games compared to 2020, it’s going to need to release a handful of blockbusters.
 And it might do that.
 Ratchet & Clank: Rift Apart, Horizon: Forbidden West, and the new God of War could match 2020’s trifecta.
 But that assumes God of War 2 launches before March 2022.

 But even if God of War does come out this fiscal year, will that be enough to grow revenues?
 It’s possible — especially considering that Sony did not launch an MLB The Show during its last fiscal year.
 MLB The Show 2020 debuted in March 2020 at the end of the previous fiscal year.
 And MLB 2021 launched in April, pushing it out of fiscal 2020.
 On top of that, MLB The Show is now on Xbox as well.

-That will help deliver more revenue for first-party Sony games.
+Sony also plans to release more of its first-party games on PC.
+Games like Days Gone hitting Steam will help deliver more revenue for first-party Sony games.

 Still, it seems likely that Sony Interactive Entertainment might have more first-party games in the works for this year.
 During a call with investors, Sony chief financial officer Hiroki Totoki revealed the company is investing more into first-party games this year, according to a VGC transcription.